The rate of Income Tax you pay depends on how much of your taxable income is above your Personal Allowance in the tax year.

 What this means for you

-You pay the Scottish rate of Income Tax if you live in Scotland.
-This means some of your income tax will be paid to the Scottish Government.
+You'll pay Scottish Income Tax if you live in Scotland.
+This means your Income Tax will be paid to the Scottish Government.

-Find out more about the policy on the Scottish rate of Income Tax on gov.scot
+Find out more about the policy for Scottish Income Tax in 2023/24 on gov.scot.

 - Income Tax rates

 - Blind Person's Allowance